 Cellcom Inc., a cellular communications operator in Israel, suffered from too much of a good thing.
-As it expanded, its infrastructure had become extremely complex, with tangled interdependencies between its business services, business
+As it expanded, its infrastructure had become extremely complex, with tangled interdependencies between its business services, business protection requirements and applications, said Arie Dery, IT infrastructure department manager at Cellcom.

 So last October, Cellcom deployed RecoverGuard, a disaster recovery management (DRM) tool from Continuity Software, to collect data on configuration gaps in the company's storage, servers and databases before problems began to rear their ugly head.
 The software is now configured to read Cellcom's infrastructure continuously and detect issues every day.